dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ## Use the Upgrade Assistant

 The [Upgrade Assistant](/dotnet/core/porting/upgrade-assistant-overview) is a tool that helps upgrade targeted projects to the latest version.
-If you've never used the Upgrade Assistant before, there's two modalities to choose from:
+If you're new to the Upgrade Assistant, there's two modalities to choose from:

 - [The Visual Studio extension version](/dotnet/core/porting/upgrade-assistant-install#visual-studio-extension).
 - [The .NET CLI global tool version](/dotnet/core/porting/upgrade-assistant-install#net-global-tool).

-Regardless of how you've installed the Upgrade Assistant, you can use it to upgrade your .NET Aspire 8.x projects to .NET Aspire 9.0.
+Regardless of how you install the Upgrade Assistant, you can use it to upgrade your .NET Aspire 8.x projects to .NET Aspire 9.0.

 :::zone pivot="visual-studio"